 The name in Icelandic is the plural of the female name Sara and people have wondered why they have this name, but there is a simple reason.
 The cookies were invented in Denmark and are named after the famous French actress Sarah Bernhardt.

 When the actress visited Copenhagen, Denmark, in 1911, the Danish pastry chef Johannes Steen created the cookie to honor her.
-He was famous in his time, and naming cakes after famous people was a popular practice in the 19th century.
-The most notable are Napoleon’s Hat and Pavlova, named after Russian ballet dancer Anna Pavlova.
+He was famous in his time and naming cakes after famous people was a popular practice in the 19th century.
+The most notable is Napoleon’s Hat and Pavlova, named after Russian ballet dancer Anna Pavlova.